-Perennial wheat has been produced by domestication of a perennial wheatgrass, developed by plant breeders at the Rodale Institute in Pennsylvania, USA.
-Since 2003, researchers at The Land Institute in Kansas, led by Dr. Lee De Haan, have further developed a perennial wheat; Kernza.
-By choosing the best plants judged by number of seeds, seed size and disease resistance, improved populations have been achieved.
+Perennial wheat has been produced by the domestication of a perennial relative to wheat, (Thinopyrum intermedium).
+The initial work was done by plant breeders at the Rodale Institute in Pennsylvania, USA.
+Since 2003, researchers at The Land Institute in Kansas, led by Dr. Lee DeHaan, have further developed a perennial wheat; Kernza®.
+By choosing the best plants based on for example number of seeds, seed size and other harvest traits, improved populations have been achieved.

-Torsåker farm hosts genetic material from three different plant breeding programs, one of which has developed the perennial wheat Kernza.
+Torsåker farm hosts genetic material from three different plant breeding programs.

-From idea to harvest
+From idea to harvest at Torsåker Farm

 - Axfoundation visits The Land Institute and an idea of perennial wheat suited to the Nordic climate begins to sprout.